lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 - `acf()` plots the autocorrelogram of a time series

-  - tell if a series is stationary or not -> if it is, ACF will drop to zero relatively quickly; non-stationary series, ACF will decreases slowly (value of the autocorrelation is large & positive)
+  - input the time series: tells us if a series is stationary or not -> if it is, ACF will drop to zero relatively quickly; non-stationary series, ACF will decreases slowly (value of the autocorrelation is large & positive)
+  - input the residuals: check the correlation of the residuals -> count the no. which cross the dashed line

 - log-transform a time series: